genedarocha/MyReads/README.md

 install the dependencies - npm install

-start the project with npm - npm start serve
+start the project with npm - npm start server

 listen the server on http://localhost:3000